 Streaming platforms are devising new ways to capture a slice of the global audience, with Netflix banking on local productions.
 But this can spark a backlash – as it has in the case of Jinn, its first Arabic-language Original.
-Kelly Luegenbiehl tells Broadcast Pro ME about the making of Jinn and the rest of its MENA line-up.
+Kelly Luegenbiehl tells Rachel Dawson about the making of Jinn and the rest of its MENA line-up.

 Jinn, the first Arabic-language Netflix Original, premiered in Amman, Jordan at a red-carpet event on June 13.
 The series, shot over 55 days in Petra and parts of modern Amman, stirred controversy among Jordanians following its global debut, on grounds of being too modern and unrepresentative of Jordanian culture.